Lorenzo de' Medici, Duke of Urbino: Career

-Lorenzo II became lord of Florence in August 1513, after his uncle, Giuliano de' Medici, handed over control of its government.
+Lorenzo II became lord of Florence in 1516, after his uncle, Giuliano de' Medici died.
 Ambitious by nature, Lorenzo II, despite being appointed Captain of the Florentine militia, lacked patience with Florence's republican system of government and thus, in 1516, convinced his uncle, Pope Leo X to make him Duke of Urbino at the age of 24.
 So began a conflict with the city's previous duke, Francesco Maria I della Rovere.
 During the protracted War of Urbino, Delle Rovere recaptured the city, only to have Medici — commanding a 10,000-man Papal army — in turn, retake the city.
 During battle, Lorenzo was wounded, which prompted him to retire to Tuscany.
 In September 1517, he regained Urbino via treaty; however, it remained under the Medici family's rule for only two years.
 In 1521 the duchy reverted to the Della Rovere family.

-On 13 June 1518, Lorenzo married Madeleine de la Tour, daughter of the Count of Auvergne.
+On 13 June 1518, Lorenzo married Madeleine de La Tour, daughter of the Count of Auvergne.
 The marriage produced a daughter, Catherine, in 1519.
 Catherine de' Medici went on to become Queen of France, via a marriage to the future King Henry II of France, arranged by the second Medici Pope, Pope Clement VII.

-Only 21 days after Catherine de' Medici's birth, Lorenzo II died, "worn out by disease and excess."
+Madeleine died 28 April 1519, followed by Lorenzo, who died 4 May 1519.
 Thus his daughter Catherine was raised primarily by the Medici Popes, Leo X and Clement VII, and their surrogates.

 Lorenzo II's tomb is in the Medici Chapel of Florence's Church of San Lorenzo.
 There is disagreement over which of the two tombs is Lorenzo II's.
-The received view is that Lorenzo'ss tomb that is adorned by Michelangelo's sculpture Pensieroso, which offers an idealized portrait of Lorenzo II, and that its companion piece, also sculpted by Michelangelo, represents Lorenzo II's uncle Giuliano di Lorenzo de' Medici.
+The received view is that Lorenzo's tomb that is adorned by Michelangelo's sculpture Pensieroso, which offers an idealized portrait of Lorenzo II, and that its companion piece, also sculpted by Michelangelo, represents Lorenzo II's uncle Giuliano di Lorenzo de' Medici.
 But historian Richard Trexler has argued that Lorenzo II, having been Captain of the Florentine militia, must be the figure holding the baton, symbol of military authority conferred by the Republic.
 Trexler also notes that the "Pensieroso" is holding a mappa, the symbol of military authority in ancient Rome, which would be an appropriate symbol for Giuliano di Lorenzo, who was appointed Captain of Roman forces.
 In sharing the same name with his illustrious ancestor, Lorenzo the Magnificent, the Duke's tomb is often mistaken for that of his grandfather.

 Famously, Niccolò Machiavelli dedicated his political treatise The Prince to Lorenzo to advise him of tactics to use to maintain his authority.